nathanMcL/Data-Structures-Algorithms/SystemPerformanceLog/SystemLogBash/README.md

 ---
 What we learned:
 ---
 Running the program in Pycharm, and Running the program with VS Code, is not Gitpod!
+Describing and articulating what this project is technically, is part of the process.

 ---
 What's next for the project next quarter (as an app engineered for the web):
 ---

+Moving this project ahead for next quarter I am looking forward to improving the programs functions.
+I am excited to learn how I could better describe the data with visual depictions.